raphaelshirley/raphaelshirley/README.md

 www.raphaelshirley.co.uk

-The main things I am working on now are pipelines for joint processing of upcoming [Vera C. Rubin Observatory](https://www.lsst.org/).
+The main things I am working on now are pipelines for the [Vera C. Rubin Observatory](https://www.lsst.org/) which is currently under construciton in Chile.
 I am particularly interested in photometric redshift estimation using both template fitting and machine learning algorithms.
 I am also interested in imaging processing including near infrared imaging from the [VISTA telescope](https://www.eso.org/public/teles-instr/paranal-observatory/surveytelescopes/vista/) in addition to Rubin data.